 The committee shall advise the board on objectives and policies relating to personnel practices, standards, and problems.

 The committee shall discuss with and advise the director and staff on options for the library's future, near and long term, and make recommendations to the board.
 The committee reviews possible changes in library services and recommends policy changes to the board as appropriate.

 A Nominating Committee shall be appointed by the president at the November regular meeting and shall present a slate of officers at the December regular meeting.
 Additional nominations may be made from the floor at that time.
 The board will vote on the officers at its organization meeting in January.

-The committee recruits and interviews candidates for the upcoming trustee vacancy and recommends the name of a candidate for approval of the library board to be sent to the Worthington Board of Education for their consideration in making an appointment to the library board.
-The work of this committee is governed by the Selection of Board Members policy.
+This committee serves as the recruiting, assessing and education committee of the board.
+It ensures the board's effectiveness and continuing development.
+The committee recruits and interviews candidates for any upcoming trustee vacancy and recommends the name of a candidate for approval of the library board to be sent to the Worthington Board of Education for its consideration in making an appointment to the library board.
+This activity of this committee is governed by the Selection of Board Members policy.

 The Records Commission shall consist of the Board of Trustees and the fiscal officer.
 The commission shall meet at least once every twelve months and shall be responsible for overseeing the library's compliance with the Ohio Records Law as described in Chapter 149 of the Ohio Revised Code.

 The board shall appoint and fix the compensation of the library director.
 The director shall have full charge of the administration and operations of the library in accordance with the objectives and policies adopted by the board and under the direction and review of the board.
 The library director has the authority to administer, and is responsible for, the care of all buildings, furnishings, and equipment; for the employment and direction of library staff; for the selection, acquisition, and disposition of library materials; and for maintaining excellent library service.